hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Diagram for client credential ](/img/client-credential-access-token.png "Client Credential")

-The method required to obtain the access token is described in the following HTTPs request as shown in this snippet of code.
+The method required to obtain the access token is described in the following HTTPs request as shown in this snippet of HTTP strings.

 ```md
 HTTP method: